 Breastfed Babies Are Healthier

-infections.
-They are also less likely to have a number of other serious
+Breastmilk helps build up a baby's immune system.
+Breastfed babies are far less likely to have ear infections and other respiratory infections.
+They are also less likely to have a number of other serious conditions throughout life, including:

 - blood infections